Skip to content

 OVERVIEW

-The SFMC Reading Challenge is a program designed to encourage and promote extracurricular reading among Marines of all ages, from cadets to adults.
+The Deputy Commandant’s SFMC Reading Challenge continues the long-standing tradition within the Corps to promote a program designed to encourage extracurricular reading among Marines of all ages, from cadets to adults.
 To participate, all you have to do is read!
 The Challenge usually runs from International Conference to International Conference.
-During that year-long time frame, read all that you can, keep track of what you read and provide that information to your unit OIC for inclusion in their bi-monthly unit reports.
-In the final reporting period before each IC, results will be tabulated by FORCECOM, and awards and streamers will be presented at the IC for the most pages read in several categories.
+During that year-long time frame, read all that you can, keep track of what you read and upload your information to the SFMC website’s Reading Challenge page.
+In the final reporting period before each IC, results will be tabulated by the Deputy Commandant’s Staff, and awards and streamers will be presented at the IC for the most pages read in several categories.
 Details on eligibility and submission requirements follow:

 ELIGIBILITY